pchalamet/Supercluster.KDTree/README.md

 * **There is no delete method.** If you want to change the tree, rebuild it.
 Many KD-Tree implementations simply rebuild the tree to "balance" the tree after deletion.
 This is because balancing a KD-Tree is much more complicated than AVL or Red-Black trees.
 There do exist adaptive KD-Trees which auto-balance, look it up if you need one.
-* **There is no node object** which allows you to traverse the tree, but methods are provided which do the index-arithmetic to traverse the underlying array as you would a tree.
+* **There is no node object used in the KDTree class.** but there is a **NodeNavigator** class which allows you to traverse the tree (or any array) using familiar, left, right, parent properties of a node.

 * The tree is generic.
 Only [`IComparable<T>`](https://msdn.microsoft.com/en-us/library/4d7sx9hd.aspx) is required.